Sleep Disorders

 * relapses occur based on ethnic background and duration of steroid taper |

 Patients suspected of having neuromyelitis optica spectrum disorder should be treated immediately with immunosuppressive therapy to prevent relapses and decrease disability.
-Because neuromyelitis optica spectrum disorder attacks are unpredictable, prolonged prophylactic therapy with immunosuppressive medications is highly recommended.
-There is no consensus on duration of therapy and this continues to be a topic of discussion and research.
+Because neuromyelitis optica spectrum disorder relapses are unpredictable, prolonged prophylactic therapy with immunosuppressive medications is highly recommended.
+There is no consensus on the duration of therapy, and this continues to be a topic of discussion and research.
 For other autoimmune diseases such as systemic lupus erythematosus and myasthenia gravis, long-term immunosuppression with mycophenolate mofetil, azathioprine, or rituximab is tolerated for many years with proper monitoring, without major safety concerns.

 In a majority of cases, neuromyelitis optica spectrum disorder presents with optic neuritis and longitudinal myelitis and less frequently with diencephalon, brainstem, and cerebral involvement.
 A large group of diseases can also affect these sites (see Table 2).
-A thorough history, physical examination, serum and CSF testing, and imaging studies can reliably distinguish neuromyelitis optica spectrum disorder from other diseases and disorders listed in Table 2.
+A thorough history, physical examination, serum and CSF testing, and imaging studies can reliably distinguish neuromyelitis optica spectrum disorder from other diseases listed in Table 2.

 Demyelinating and dysmyelinating diseases | |

-Anti-MOG syndromes | |
+MOGAD | |

 Connective tissue diseases, vasculitides, and autoantibody syndromes | |